St. Mary's Catholic Church

 Jennifer Stoebner and Susan Edwards

 We welcome all youth to serve as Altar Servers during Sunday Masses and other Liturgies at St. Mary’s.
-Feel free to contact the office or attend any of the Altar Server formation events listed down below to become part of this ministry.

 Application Process